CommBank Frequent Flyer Cards Comparison

 |Commonwealth Bank Platinum Awards Credit Card|

 Earn rewards with the Commonwealth Bank Awards program.
-Enjoy $200 cash back and an ongoing interest rate of 20.24% p.a. on purchases.
+Enjoy up to $200 cash back and an ongoing interest rate of 20.24% p.a. on purchases.

 Powered by CreditCardCompare.com.au, ACL: 395076

 The Lowdown on CBA’s Credit Cards for Frequent Flyers